 Common questions about this comparison

-The EnginStar has a slightly higher energy capacity at 296Wh.
-The Anker 521 offers 256Wh.
-This means the EnginStar provides a bit more runtime for your devices before needing a recharge.
+The EnginStar R300 has a slightly higher capacity at 296Wh, compared to the Anker 521's 256Wh.
+This provides a minor edge in runtime for low-power devices.

 Explore Other Categories